 DoS attacks can be mitigated using the AWS Shield managed denial of service protection.
 This should be investigated, so that you are prepared to react in the case of an expensive denial of service attack.

 Your backup strategy should also be reviewed, specifically regarding offline backups.
 An attacker who gains access to your control panel can remove your backup data storage just as easily as your primary.

-Lastly, one benefit to virtualized infrastructure is the ability to nuke from orbit when you detect a compromise.
+Lastly, one benefit to virtualized infrastructure is the ability to easily roll out patched and updated capacity when you detect a compromise.
 Ensure your DevOps chain is capable of instantly deploying your required servers.
-Downtime of a day or two is much preferred to permanent data loss.

 Combining security practices honed for your on-premises environment with recommendations from the Center for Internet Security’s AWS Foundations Benchmark Policy can drastically reduce your cloud risk.

-Tripwire has developed the Cloud Management Assessor, an integration for Tripwire Enterprise which helps you determine the security state of your AWS deployment, by collecting and analyzing configuration data based on the CIS AWS Foundations v1.1.0 Benchmark.
-You can monitor your AWS management console for configuration changes right alongside the monitoring of cloud and on-premises assets.
+Tripwire has developed Tripwire Configuration Manager which helps you determine the security state of your AWS deployment, by collecting and analyzing configuration data based on the CIS AWS Foundations Benchmark.

 Tripwire Configuration Manager can be used to automatically assess and monitor the security posture of your cloud accounts, as well as perform automatic remediation and enforcement of many common risks and settings.

 To learn more about Tripwire Configuration Manager, click here.